 This was intended to create a single market across the European Community, with free movement of goods, persons, services and capital.
+In the particular case of goods, Article 30 of the Treaty prohibited not only quantitive restrictions on imports but also all measures having an equivalent effect.
 Although a customs union was established very quickly and significant progress made with regard to the free movement of goods and persons, a number of administrative, physical and technical barriers continued to exist which prevented the development of a genuine single market.
+In fact, Article 36 of the Treaty permits prohibitions or restrictions on the movement of goods if justified on certain grounds such as the protection of health and life, industrial and commercial policy, on condition that these grounds are not used as a means of arbitrary discrimination or disguised restrictions on trade.